 - You only need 1.5l of water per day, so don’t try to bring so much.
 At Muoi Mountain, the locals sell water.

 - Avoid carrying the DSLR camera, or drone if possible because the way is very steep and sloping.

 Extra Note for You

-Mountains in North Vietnam are very different from those in the South.
-Hence, be prepared in advance and limit things carrying to comfortably climb.
+The mountains in North Vietnam are very different from those in the South.
+Hence, know about trekking in Sapa, be prepared in advance, and limit things carried to comfortably climb.
 This is the mountain that I felt the worst ever.
 There were no clouds too.

 Ok, let’s reach Bach Moc Luong Tu peak!